barryceelen/wp-eelknots/README.md

 A variation on Marc Jaquith's excellent [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton).
 Helpful to get a WordPress project bootstrapped quickly.

-Usually I don't have the luxury of having git installed on the remote server.
-I like to deploy stuff via the [dandelion](https://github.com/scttnlsn/dandelion) gem.
-An example dandelion.yml file is included.

 ## Folder structure

 WordPress is installed in a subfolder and the theme, plugins, uploads and other data are kept in the `content` folder in the root directory.
-This allows you to easily update WordPress to a new version and keeps our theme and plugin files separate from WordPress core.
+This allows you to easily update WordPress to a new version and keeps your theme and plugin files separate from WordPress core.

 ```